Accelerating Transformer Pre-training with 2:4 Sparsity: Experiments

 All the pre-trained models are measured on GLUE benchmark (WNLI excluded).
 Surprisingly, \cref{BERT1} shows that despite having identical FLOPs, the 2:4-sparse BERT-base trained with STEP and Bi-Mask shows inferior average scores compared to the Half model.
 The Half model attains an average score of 77.9 on GLUE tests, while STEP and Bi-Mask only reach 77.7 due to the weaknesses in MRPC, QNLI, and STSB.
 By comparison, BERT-base trained in our proposed training method achieves 79.6 on GLUE, which significantly outperforms other sparse training methods and is comparable with the dense baseline, \ie, 79.8.

 Besides, we pre-train GPT-2 models with proposed methods.
 Table \ref{gpt2} and \ref{table:squad} shows that our method for model sizes of 124M, 350M, 775M and 1558M achieves lossless scores compared with dense baselines.
 Similarly, DeiT and Transformer-base trained with our method also reach comparable results to dense training; see Table \ref{table:deit} and \ref{transformer}.
+For GPT-2 and BERT, the training loss curves are sketched in \cref{sec:curve}.

 \paragraph{Ablation Study} We aim to investigate the effect of masked decay, MVUE and dense fine-tuning introduced in \cref{masked-decay}, \ref{mvue-content}, and \ref{dense-finetuning}.
 The 16-layer BERT-base is used for ablation study.
 Results in Table \ref{ablation} show that: 1) The dense fine-tuning procedure helps to improve accuracy on GLUE by 2 points at most ; 2) MVUE leads to insignificant, controllable accuracy loss; 3) By combining all these techniques together, 2:4 sparse training for transformers achieves comparable accuracy results as dense training.